dhewm/dhewm3/README.md

    claim that you wrote the original software.
 If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.
-2. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.
+2. Altered source versions must be marked as such, and must not be misrepresented as being the original software.
 3. This notice may not be removed or altered from any source distribution.